Increase Student and Campus Safety by Reducing False Fire Alarms

 False fire alarms pose to be a threat to buildings and guest security.
 A few easily maintainable building upgrades can help make false alarms—and other safety concerns—avoidable.

 Preventing false fire alarms saves possible municipal fees and helps reduce building disruptions, lost revenue, saves lives, stops unnecessary gatherings that break COVID-19 social distancing standards, and a loss of productivity from employees, staff members, and students.
 Safety Technology International (STI) started as a solution to this problem over 40 years ago.

-A false alarm causes unnecessary evacuations and interruptions.
 Decrease false fire alarm risks with STI’s Universal Stopper® protective polycarbonate cover.
-The cover fits over manual pull stations and when lifted it flashes and a warning horn sounds locally (does not restrict legitimate alarms from being activated).
+The cover fits over manual pull stations and when lifted, it flashes and a loud warning horn sounds locally.
 Immediate attention is drawn to the area and the prankster will either run or be caught before a false alarm is pulled.
-It offers excellent protection against false fire alarms, physical damage (both accidental and intentional), dust and grime as well as severe environments inside and out.
+It offers excellent protection against false fire alarms, physical damage (both accidental and intentional), dust and grime as well as severe environments inside and out and does not restrict legitimate alarms from being activated.

 STI also offers strong and durable wire guards to protect smoke detectors, exit signs, clocks, strobes, speakers and more.

 Rely on STI® for covers, cages, alarms and buttons.
 For more information on Safety Technology International’s solutions to school and university campus problems, visit their website www.sti-usa.com/cs78 or call 248-673-9898.

 Read More Articles Like This… With A FREE Subscription